RUL 05.67.22 – College of Agriculture and Life Sciences Reappointment, Promotion and Tenure Standards and Procedures

 - Publishing findings of extension programming impacts or techniques in the professional literature

 2.3.2 The programs developed and implemented must be coherent and focused in the area of responsibility with continuity among program activities.
 Effort must be focused on meeting the needs of clientele.
-Changes in program efforts may be appropriate with changes in political, financial or social emphasis and support and should be incorporated in a revised Statement of Faculty Responsibility.
+Changes in program efforts may be appropriate with changes in political, financial or social emphasis and support and should be incorporated in a revised Statement of Faculty Responsibilities.
 When appropriate, there should be a documented partnership with field faculty.
 A relationship between the program and the Cooperative Extension Plan of Work must be evident in goals and accomplishments.

 2.3.3 Leadership and participation in interdisciplinary teams in development and delivery of extension programs must be documented.
 This includes cooperative relationships with other faculty within and outside the College, and with organizations that serve the same clientele.
 Effective leadership and teamwork recognized by peers and clientele at the local, regional, and national levels should be demonstrated.